Sundar1709/NodeManagerApp/README.md

-# **mySpringApp**
+# **NodeManagerApp**

 ## **Introduction**

-**mySpringApp** is a Spring Boot application designed to manage virtual nodes and their connections in a hierarchical structure.
+**NodeManagerApp** is a Spring Boot application designed to manage virtual nodes and their connections in a hierarchical structure.
 It enables users to:
 - Create connection groups.
 - Associate nodes with these groups.